coqui-ai/TTS/README.md

 - [M-AI-Labs](http://www.caito.de/2019/01/the-m-ailabs-speech-dataset/)

 ## Training and Fine-tuning LJ-Speech
-[Click Here](https://gist.github.com/erogol/97516ad65b44dbddb8cd694953187c5b) for hands-on **Notebook example**, training LJSpeech.
+Here you can find a [CoLab](https://gist.github.com/erogol/97516ad65b44dbddb8cd694953187c5b) notebook for a hands-on example, training LJSpeech.
+Or you can manually follow the guideline below.

-Split ```metadata.csv``` into train and validation subsets respectively ```metadata_train.csv``` and ```metadata_val.csv```.
-Note that having a validation split does not work well as oppose to other ML problems since at the validation time model generates spectrogram slices without "Teacher-Forcing" and that leads misalignment between the ground-truth and the prediction.
-Therefore, validation loss does not really show the model performance.
-Rather, you might use all data for training and check the model performance by relying on human inspection.
+To start with, split ```metadata.csv``` into train and validation subsets respectively ```metadata_train.csv``` and ```metadata_val.csv```.
+Note that for text-to-speech, validation performance might be misleading since the loss value does not directly measure the voice quality to the human ear and it also does not measure the attention module performance.
+Therefore, running the model with new sentences and listenning the results is the best way to go.

 ```
 shuf metadata.csv > metadata_shuf.csv